 While the financial statements have been prepared on the basis of accounting principles applicable to a going concern, adverse conditions such as ongoing operational losses and a need for working capital cast significant doubt on the validity of this assumption.
 These financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying consolidated financial statements.
 Such adjustments could be material.
-The Company had a working capital deficiency and a cumulative deficit as at April 30, 2016.
+The Company had continuing losses during the period ended January 31, 2016, a working capital deficiency and a cumulative deficit as at January 31, 2016.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.